Close

 Who Needs a Visa

 Citizens from China, India, Russia, Vietnam, Philippines, and most African and Middle Eastern countries must obtain visas in advance.
-Business travelers may qualify for simplified procedures.
+A visa is required for all travel purposes beyond short-term tourism or business, including employment, teaching English, and stays longer than 90 days.

 Verification